On the potential benefits of entropic regularization for smoothing Wasserstein estimators: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sec:OT_and_Regularized_OT} we recall the mathematical aspects of regularized OT needed to derive our results, and we detail the problem of optimal class proportions estimation in mixture models using OT.
 In Section \ref{sec:wass_estimators}, we introduce the various parametric Wasserstein estimators used to estimate the optimal class proportions.
 We also give the main results of this paper on a theoretical comparison of the convergence rates of regularized and un-regularized Wasserstein estimators.
 The influence of the number of iterations of the Sinkhorn algorithm on these convergence rates is also discussed.
+In Section \ref{sec:comparison}, we propose an alternative bound for the estimation error studied.
+We also compare our results with related works.
 Section \ref{sec:numerical_experiments} is focused on numerical experiments that highlight the potential benefits of regularized Wasserstein estimators over un-regularized ones for appropriate choices of the entropic regularization parameter.
 Section \ref{sec:diss} contains a conclusion and some perspectives.
-In Appendix \ref{sec:convergence}, we detail the main arguments to obtain the convergence rates of regularized and un-regularized Wasserstein estimators.
-Finally, auxiliary results to derive the proofs of convergence are gathered in technical Appendices at the end of paper.
+In the Appendix \ref{sec:convergence}, we detail the main arguments to obtain the convergence rates of regularized and un-regularized Wasserstein estimators.